Sexual Harassment at School

 Tips for Parents of Sexually Harassed Kids

 If you think your child is experiencing sexual harassment at school, you should first ask them for information.
-Get as many details as possible: who is involved; what they are doing; when and how often; and where.
+Get as many details as possible: who is involved, what they are doing, when and how often, and where.
 Ask if your child has told any authority figure and what that figure did or said.
-Be sure to get a copy of the school's sexual harassment policy and find out if the school faculty is familiar with the policy.
-Then, talk to the appropriate faculty member with the policy in hand, and insist that the policy be followed.
+Be sure to get a copy of the school's sexual harassment policy.
+Find out if the school faculty is familiar with the policy.
+Talk to school administrators or the Title IX coordinator.

-If you are not taken seriously, or no action is taken, go to the principal.
-Hand the principal a written report of everything that has happened, including what the particular faculty member did or did not do.
-Emphasize the fact that the sexual harassment is interfering with your student's school work.
+If you are not taken seriously or no action is taken, follow the school's formal complaint process.
+Complete a written report of everything that has happened, including what the particular faculty member did or did not do.
+Emphasize the fact that sexual harassment is interfering with your student's schoolwork.
 Close the report with a demand for prompt and corrective action.

 Dear Principal Smith,

-My daughter, Sierra, is in Mr. Taylor's 5th grade class and has expressed to me that she is suffering from sexual harassment at school.
+My daughter, Sierra, is in Mr. Taylor's 5th-grade class.
+She has expressed to me that she is suffering from sexual harassment at school.
 Apparently, another student in her class has been harassing her with sexually inappropriate conduct.
 I would rather wait and tell you his name in private.
 The specific acts of harassment he has engaged in include:

 - Threatening to rape her